PublicSoftTools

 Advanced Workflows

-Set the count to 100 and click Generate to get 100 UUIDs in one shot.
-The newline-separated output pastes directly into a SQL seed script as a list of VALUES, or into a JSON fixture file.
-For a test database seed, you might generate 50 UUIDs for users, 100 for products, and 200 for orders — all without leaving the browser.
+Set the count to 100 and generate 100 UUIDs in one click.
+The newline-separated output pastes directly into SQL seed scripts or JSON fixtures.
+For a test database: generate 50 user IDs, 100 product IDs, and 200 order IDs without leaving the browser.

 Idempotency keys for payment APIs

-Stripe, Adyen, and other payment processors accept an idempotency key with each API request.
+Stripe, Adyen, and other payment processors accept an idempotency key with each request.
 If the request is retried due to a network error, the same key ensures the charge is only processed once.
-Generate a UUID v4 per payment attempt and store it alongside the pending transaction record before making the API call.
+Generate a UUID v4 per payment attempt, store it with the pending transaction record, and send it as the Idempotency-Key header.

 Common Questions